SalmanrasheedMohammed/Linux-DevOps/README.md

 - Add a User to the sudo Group: sudo usermod -aG sudo username
 - Run a Command as Another User: sudo -u username command

+**sudo systemctl**
+- systemctl is a command-line utility in Linux systems used to manage systemd services
+* COMMANDS
+  - systemctl enable <service_name>
+  - systemctl disable <service_name>